-The purpose of this section is to define how the Project will manage changes that impact cost, schedule, or scope.
+The purpose of this section is to define how the Project will manage changes that impact cost, scope, or schedule.

 The Change Management process is used to manage Project changes.
 Requested changes may be subject to review by the Change Control Board (CCB), made up of the Deputy Project Director and Department Architects, with support from Accenture functional and technical resources.
-Work associated with requested changes must be authorized by the appropriate level since they may involve changes to cost, schedule or scope.
+Work associated with requested changes must be authorized by the appropriate level since they may involve changes to cost, scope, or schedule.
 Examples include deliverable acceptance criteria, documentation, method of delivery, quality, requirements, and resources.